jrmerwin/Skymind-Android-Documentation/Prereqs and Configuration for Android.md

 * [Memory Management](#head_link4)
 * [Saving and Loading Networks on Android](#head_link5)

-While training neural networks is typically done on powerful computers running on multiple GPUs, the compatibility of Deeplearning4J with the Android platform makes using DL4J neural networks in android applications a possibility.
+While neural networks are typically run on powerful computers using multiple GPUs, the compatibility of Deeplearning4J with the Android platform makes using DL4J neural networks in android applications a possibility.
 This tutorial will cover the basics of seeting up android studio for building DL4J applications.
-Several configurations for dependencies, memory management, and compilation exculations needed to mitigate the limitatiosn of low powered modile device are outlined below.
-If you just want to get a DL4J app running on your device, you can jump ahead to a simple example application which trains a neural network for Iris flower classification is available example [here](https://github.com/jrmerwin/DL4JIrisClassifierDemo).
+Several configurations for dependencies, memory management, and compilation exclusions needed to mitigate the limitations of low powered modile device are outlined below.
+If you just want to get a DL4J app running on your device, you can jump ahead to a simple demo application which trains a neural network for Iris flower classification available [here](https://github.com/jrmerwin/DL4JIrisClassifierDemo).
 ## <a name="head_link1">Prerequisites</a>
 * Android Studio 2.2 or newer, which can be downloaded [here](https://developer.android.com/studio/index.html#Other).
 * Android Studio version 2.2 and higher comes with the latest OpenJDK embedded; however, it is recommended to have the JDK installed on your own as you are then able to update it independent of Android Studio.
 Android Studio 3.0 and later supports all of Java 7 and a subset of Java 8 language features.
 Java JDKs can be downloaded from Oracle's using this [here](https://http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 * Within Android studio, the Android SDK Manager can be used to install Android Build tools 24.0.1 or later, SDK platform 24 or later, and the Android Support Repository.
-* l An Android device or an emulator running API level 21 or higher.
+* An Android device or an emulator running API level 21 or higher.
 A minimum of 200 MB of internal storage space free is recommended.
 It is also recommended that you download and install IntelliJ IDEA, Maven, and the complete dl4j-examples directory for building and building and training neural nets on your desktop instead of android studio.
 A quickstart guide for setting up DL4j projects can be found [here](https://deeplearning4j.org/quickstart).
 ## <a name="head_link2">Required Dependencies</a>
-In order to use Deeplearning4J in your Android projects, you will need to add the following dependencies to your app module’s build.gradle file:
+In order to use Deeplearning4J in your Android projects, you will need to add the following dependencies to your app module’s build.gradle file.
+Depending on the type of neural network used in your application, you may need to add additional dependencies.
 ``` java
 compile 'org.deeplearning4j:deeplearning4j-nn:0.9.1'
 compile 'org.nd4j:nd4j-native:0.9.1'